open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 ### Context Propagation

-**Context Propagation** is the core concept that enables Distributed Tracing.
+**Context propagation** is the core concept that enables distributed tracing.
 With Context Propagation, Spans can be correlated with each other and assembled into a Trace, regardless of where Spans are generated.
 We define Context Propagation by two sub-concepts: *Context* and *Propagation*.